Papa & Barkley: Recognition

 Forbes described the company as part of the rise of "luxury cannabis" in California.
 Cannabis Business Times and GreenState have highlighted its leadership transitions and patient-centered ethos.

 Papa & Barkley has also been featured in industry analyses for its use of customer data to research product efficacy.

 The company has also been a multiple-time award winner at the Emerald Cup, recognized for its solventless extracts and edibles.
+At the 2025 California State Fair, it won the top wellness brand award (the “Golden Bear”), as well as awards for its sleep capsules, tinctures, and the Active Releaf Balm.